Massipssa/Docs/bgd/hdfs.md

 * **Backup and checkpoint nodes**
 	- dfs.namenode.backup.address
 	- dfs.namenode.backup.http-address

+## HA
+- Solve SPOF
+- Two or more Namenodes
+	- Active
+	- StandBy
+- To keep the state of the cluster synchronized, Namenodes use separate group of deamons called **JournalNodes** to read all edit logs from active Namenode

+## HDFS Federation
+- Uses multiple Namenodes/namespaces
+- Namenodes are independantes and don't need coordination
+- Datanodes are used as common storage for blocks by all Namenodes

 ## Common problems
 - Massive amount of small files in hdfs => More pressure on Namenode => Slow latency